The Constitution of the Individual was written by author, classical composer, pianist, and singer/songwriter, Joshua Emmet.

 JAMES: Yes, that is correct―and is there not a hidden violence in greed?

-NEWS ANCHOR: I’d like to change course here and talk about art for a moment.
+NEWS ANCHOR: I’d like to change course again here and talk about art for a moment.
 Did your experience in music composition help you with writing the Constitution of the Individual?

 JAMES: Well, I have written instrumental works for the piano, and as Kierkegaard correctly pointed out, instrumental music is very abstract.
 Now, some have suggested that an artist who deals with abstractions, such as myself, has very little to communicate to society. (smiles) In a way, there is a point to that, because abstractions are complex and difficult to understand.
 Yet there is another side to this.
 Thinking about complex abstractions leads us to higher levels of intellectual and philosophical understanding, and these higher levels of understanding create a direct path to the truth.
 Now here is where the irony occurs: when the truth ultimately arrives, it is actually quite simple and straightforward!
 So I am most grateful that art has shown me the value of abstractions.